Magnetic field-induced phases and spin Hamiltonian in Cs2CoBr4: Results and data analysis

 The zero field excitation spectrum (Phase A) has been previously measured in \CsCoBr on the LET spectrometer \cite{Facheris2022}.
 The horizontal positioning of the $\mb{b}$ axis allowed the exploration of a wide range of momenta along the chains, and provided data with a much better signal-to-noise ratio.
 In Fig.~\ref{fig:zerospectrum}(a,c,e) we show the same data collected with an incident neutron energy of $E_i=2.35$~meV.
 No background subtraction has been performed.
 At higher energies the same plot includes new data measured simultaneously in the same experiment with $E_i=3.71$~meV, by virtue of frame rate multiplication.
 This representation makes the chain-axis dispersion apparent also for the CF modes.

 As already mentioned, the lower-energy part of the spectrum looks nothing like anything in SWT.
 This said, the lowest-energy bound state of the Zeeman ladder is essentially a single spin flip, and can be at least qualitatively associated with an SWT excitation.
 The CF modes can also be expected to be SWT-like.
 Yet SWT calculations with parameters quoted in Table~\ref{table:params} are totally incompatible with the measurements.
 Moreover, the Néel ``stripe'' phase with propagation vector $(0,1/2,1/2)$ that is found in \CsCoBr in zero applied fields appears not to be the classical ground state.
 Instead, the strong frustration in the zigzag ladders favors a helimagnetic spin arrangement, even despite the slight easy-axis anisotropy.
 This is not necessarily a contradiction.
 Due to the effective low dimensionality the SWT exchange parameters are expected to be strongly renormalized, as they are, for instance, in \CsCuCl \cite{Coldea2002}.
 For weakly-coupled spin chains the upward renormalization of the chain-axis exchange constant $J$ can be as large as $\pi/2$ \cite{Mourigal2013}.
 For inter-chain coupling $J_\bot$ it is downward, by a factor of the order $\sqrt{J_\bot/J}$.
 Indeed, the inter-chain dispersion bandwidth is $\sqrt{JJ_\bot}$ in SWT but of the order of $J_\bot$ in the real quantum spin model \cite{Tsukada1999}.
 With this in mind, we attempted to reproduce the main features of the experimental data using an SWT calculation with an effective set of parameters: $\tilde{J}_4=A\,J_4$, $\tilde{J}_{1-3,5}=B\,J_{1-3,5}$ and $\tilde{d}=C\,d$.
-A reasonable agreement (Fig.~\ref{fig:zerospectrum}(b,d,f)) is obtained with renormalization factors as listed in Table~\ref{table:params}.
+A reasonable agreement (Fig.~\ref{fig:zerospectrum}(b,d,f)) is obtained with renormalization factors as listed in Table~\ref{table:params}, assuming the ground state to be the stripe phase.
 The dispersion of all computed modes is shown in dashed lines superimposed over the data in Fig.~\ref{fig:zerospectrum}(a).
+The renormalized frustration turns out to be just small enough, yet the easy-axis anosotropy still strong enough, to make the colinear structure the classical ground state.
+This is inferred from the computed dispersion minima being at commensurate positions.